 Campion College students of all year levels are housed in each type of accommodation.
 The integration of students from across year levels fosters personal growth and maturity, deepening of relationships, and development of Christian virtues.
 It also provides leadership opportunities for senior students.

 Each College House and College Dormitory is assigned a Residential Tutor who is a senior student of the College.
 Their primary role is to assist with the personal formation of each student, and to ensure that the accommodation is safe, secure and harmonious.

 Residential Tutors, who live on-site, serve as role models for the students in their care.
 They are available to assist the students with settling into college life, and provide support throughout the year.
 Apart from being a personal support to students, the Residential Tutors also help to plan and implement social activities for the residents.

 All Residential Tutors meet regularly, and are under the direct supervision of the Senior Residential Tutor, who is a member of staff.

-Only students who have received a Letter of Offer and enrolled for 2021 may apply for college accommodation.
-Please click on the button below to complete the accommodation application form.
+Only students who have received a Letter of Offer and completed their enrolment form may apply for college accommodation.

 The button below will direct you to the Accommodation Application Form on the Job Ready + Portal.
 Job Ready + is a student management system used by the college to manage accommodation preferences and payments.
 Please follow the prompts to create a Job Ready + account if you haven’t already done so.